CBEP-SoCB/Biomonitoring_sum/DATA_NOTES.md

 # Detailed Explanation of Data Derivation
 ## Parsed CSV Files
 The files `Biomonitoring_Samples_Parsed.csv` and `Biomonitoring_Stations_Parsed.csv`
-Were generated from the KML files using a python script,`DataParserStation.py`, and an associated "helper Class" defined in `htmlParse2Data.py`.
+were generated from the KML files using a python script,`DataParserStation.py`, and an associated "helper Class" defined in `htmlParse2Data.py`.

 The `DataParserStation.py` script is a simple script that instantiates